ECTS

 - Understanding the molecular and cellular basis of cell function

-- Master the basics of genetics
+- Mastering the basics of genetics

-- Acquire the basics of scientific writing, oral presentation and critical debate.
+- Acquire the basics of scientific writing, oral presentation, and critical debate.

 - Ability to work independently and as part of a team

-- Gain initial experience of professional integration
+- Gain initial experience of entering the workplace

 Organization